FGRibreau/check-build/README.md

 # Final goal

 A (NodeJS) project can be automatically analyzed in many dimension like code-consistency, d-r-y-ness and security.
 Check-build's final goal is to take the human out of the loop.

+## Donate

+I maintain this project in my free time, if it helped you please support my work [via paypal](paypal.me/fgribreau), thanks a lot!